mollymeissner/learning-journal/README.md

 - bash: a part of the operating system that defines how the terminal will behave and looks after running (or executing) commands for you.

 - Shortcuts: View your history to see your past commands, and use them again in the future.

+#### Paths:
+1. absolute: A file or directory location in relation to the root of the file system.
+1. relative: A file or directory location relative to where we currently are in the file system.

-#### Basic Navigation
+### Basic Navigation in the Terminal
 1. (pwd) Print Working Directory: remind yourself where you presently are
 1. tree: directory in the view
 1. ls : list of files
 1. "- la" is a modifier (This will show me all the hidden files)
 - ls -la : show hidden files and directories

-#### Paths:
-1. absolute: A file or directory location in relation to the root of the file system.
-1. relative: A file or directory location relative to where we currently are in the file system.
 1. root directory: It is denoted by a single slash ( / )
 1. cd: Change Directories - ie. move to another directory.
 1. (i.e.) "cd codefellows/"